Solido/build_flutter_version/README.md

 ## This is a proof of concept and WIP

-I wrote this specific Flutter and Git version based on the work of https://github.com/kevmoo/build_version and will try to follow this package evolution.

 #### Feedback and ideas welcome !!

 Access your pubspec and git commit informations like versions and commit status from **auto-generated** widgets.